regenerance/codxe_mods/README.md

 - `_finalkillcam.gsc` exists at `scripts/_finalkillcam.gsc` inside the active mod.
 - `_globallogic.gsc` contains `#include scripts\_finalkillcam;`.
 - Included functions are called without `scripts\_finalkillcam::`.
-- The server was fully restarted after changing the scripts.
+- The game was fully restarted after changing the scripts.
 - A `.gsx` version is not overriding the `.gsc` file unexpectedly.

 ### The killcam never appears

 Confirm that the kill was caused by another connected player.
 Suicides, grenade/world deaths, killstreak deaths, and disconnected attackers are intentionally ignored.
-Also verify that the server is actually loading this `_globallogic.gsc` override.
+Also verify that the game is actually loading this `_globallogic.gsc` override.

 ### The game does not end when nobody got a kill